 Some alleyways are also covered in cool artwork.

-Since my partner was working, I wandered around town by myself and although I had no one to talk to, it was quite nice and peaceful in a way.
+I wandered around town by myself and although I had no one to talk to, it was quite nice and peaceful in a way.
 I had all the time to myself to shop and absorb the surroundings.

 For my first full day in Melbourne city, I did not have a map with me nor did I have data on my phone to have Google Maps.
 I basically left my passport in the hotel as I didn’t want to lose it and when went to buy a sim card from Optus, I was told I need that for identification so I roamed around without any way of contact with my partner and I was 40 minutes away from where we were staying.